Oldhamia

 Oldhamia is an ichnogenus describing burrows produced by worm-like organisms mining underneath microbial mats.
 It was common from the Early Cambrian deep-water deposits.

 The Ediacaran species Oldhamia recta are body fossils of a rod-like organism, rather than ichnofossils.

 The Ordovician Oldhamia pinnata and Carboniferous-Permian Oldhamia fimbriata were mentioned without any ichnotaxonomical formalization, and therefore are nomina nuda.

-It was named after the geologist Thomas Oldham.
+It was named after the geologist Thomas Oldham by Edward Forbes, who first described it in 1848.